 Open surgery gastric sleeve scar picture:

-- Follow incision care instructions
+- Follow your incision care instructions

-- Follow dietary guidelines
+- Follow the dietary guidelines

-- Follow exercise recommendations
+- Follow the exercise recommendations from your doctor

 - Don’t smoke

 - Make sure your scar isn't infected

 - Avoid having your scars exposed to the sun

 There are 4 types of scars from gastric sleeve surgery that you take action to avoid following surgery:

 - Hypertrophic scars – Scars that are raised above the level of your skin